decaby7e/MediCalc/README.md

 # iMed Capstone Project - MediCalc
-A medical calculator written in Python with the Tcl/Tk library
+A medical calculator written in Python with the Tcl/Tk library in the PAGE editing GUI. (http://page.sourceforge.net/)